meisel2000/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 # Verisure Binding

-This is an OpenHAB binding for Versiure Alarm system, by Securitas Direct
+This is an OpenHAB binding for Versiure Alarm system, by Securitas Direct.

-This binding uses the rest API behind the myverisure pages https://mypages.verisure.com/login.html
+This binding uses the rest API behind the myverisure pages https://mypages.verisure.com/login.html.

-The binding supports several installations via the configuration parameter numberOfInstallations that defaults to 1.
+The binding supports several installation sites via the configuration parameter numberOfInstallations that defaults to 1.

 Be aware that Verisure don't approve if you update to often, I have gotten no complaints running with a 10 minutes update interval, but officially you should use 30 minutes.